On fast charged particles scattering on periodic planes of atoms: Abstract

 \section{Abstract}

 {In this paper, the approach for considering fast charged particles scattering on targets of complex structure, which contain some isolated substructures, is introduced.
 Based on this approach, the differential cross section for scattering on the set of parallel planes with uniformly distributed atoms in each plane is obtained.
-It is shown that for the case of zero thermal vibrations, the differential scattering cross section may be expressed analytically which simplifies the calculations. }
+It is shown that without account of thermal vibrations, the differential scattering cross section may be expressed analytically which simplifies the calculations. }